MahmoodAbdali79/Portfolio/README.md

 # About Me
 Data Analyst with a knack for finding valuable data insights and using them to boost business results.
-Skilled in analyzing performance, managing prices, smoothing payments, and gathering data efficiently.
-Strong Python (PyData) skills for data manipulation, visualization, and clear reportings.
+Skilled in analyzing performance, managing prices, smoothing payments, proficient in Python (PyData) with expertise in data manipulation, visualization, and producing clear reports.

 ## Work Experience

 ### Business Analyst @ SnappFood, Tehran
 Aug 2022 - Aug 2023
+- **Achievement**: 88% growth in orders and +100% growth in revenue in pick-o-pack service
-- **Performance Analysis**: Tracking performance metrics and keeping senior management informed on our progress toward critical objectives.
-Through my analysis, I have identified opportunities to streamline pick & pack operations and identify bottlenecks and areas for improvement in this service.
+- Identified opportunities to simplify the pick-o-pack service and identified bottlenecks and areas for improvement in this service.
+Result in 2.8% growth in average item per order
-- **Price Equalizing**: Responsible for ensuring that Products are priced correctly by reporting and monitoring pricing accuracy to deliver the best possible prices to our customers.
+- Monitored and reported product pricing to deliver the best possible prices to our customers
-- **Payment Facilitating**: implementing a payment solution to simplify the payment process for vendors and the financial team. collaborating with other teams to execute this solution.
+- Reduced 50% of payment time by Developing a process to facilitate payment between vendors and the financial team
-- **Data Crawling**: based on business needs, Responsible for crawling data from various sources to ensure the success of the organization's objectives.
+- Developed scripts to crawl data from various sources based on business needs
+- **Tools used**: Python, SQL, Tableau

 ### Data Science Intern @ Shenasa, Tehran
 Jul 2021 - Dec 2021
-> **Face anti-spoofing**: In the internship, I developed a deep-learning model for face anti-spoofing that analyzed facial features and detected any anomalies or inconsistencies that may indicate a spoofing attempt.
-The model is available on **[GitHub](https://github.com/MahmoodAbdali79/Face-anti-spoofing)** and achieved acceptable performance metrics, providing a valuable tool for secure biometric systems.
+- Developed a deep learning model for face anti-spoofing that analyzed facial features.
+The model is available on **[GitHub](https://github.com/MahmoodAbdali79/Face-anti-spoofing)**
+- **Tools used**: Python, TensorFlow

 ## projects
 ### Book Recommendation
-- I Implemented a Book Recommendation System utilizing collaborative filtering and content-based filtering algorithms to provide personalized book recommendations.
+- Built a Book Recommendation System utilizing collaborative filtering and content-based filtering algorithms.
+You can test it **[here](https://huggingface.co/spaces/mahmoodabdali79/Book_Recommendation)**.
-- Utilized Python programming language and machine learning libraries such as Scikit-learn and Pandas for data analysis and model development.
-The project is hosted on **[GitHub](https://github.com/MahmoodAbdali79/Book-Recommendation-System)**.
+- Evaluated from the business side by A/B testing. **[read more](https://mahmoodabdali79.github.io/2024/01/04/ABtest1.html)**
+- **Tools used**: Python, Pandas, Numpy, Streamlit

 ## Skills
 **Languages**: Python, SQL
-**Hard skills**: Data visualization, Reporting, Statistics(Descriptive/Inferential), Probability, Storytelling, Machine learning
+**Hard skills**: Data visualization, Reporting, Statistics(Descriptive/Inferential), Probability, A/B testing, Machine learning
-**Soft Skills**: Problem-solving, Critical Thinking, Communication, Presenting, Teamwork
-**Tools**: Pandas, Numpy, scikit-learn, Matplotlib, Seaborn, Tableau, Power BI, Ms Excel, Django, API
+**Tools**: Pandas, Numpy, scikit-learn, Matplotlib, Seaborn, Tableau, Power BI, Excel, Django, API

 ## Education
 ### B.S in Computer Engineering, University of Bojnord
 2018 - 2023 GPA: 3.0/4

 ## Languages
-**Native**: Persian
 **Intermediate**: English

 ## Hobby